officialJCReyes/dell-esxi-plex/README.md

 For this project I used the following RAM: (INSERT LINK HERE)

 #### Storage
-I replaced all the drives in this server with seven 4 TB 2.5" SATA drives and one 120GB SSD.
-This will provide 28 TB of raw storage, however, for redundancy we will be using RAID to have drive failovers in case drivers file.
-Using RAID 5 will provide 24TB of raw storage and RAID 6 provides 20TB of raw storage.
+I replaced all the drives in this server with eight 4 TB 2.5" SATA drives and one 250GB SSD in a USB enclouser.
+This will provide 32 TB of raw storage, however, for redundancy we will be using RAID to have drive failovers in case drivers file.
+Using RAID 5 will provide 28TB of raw storage and RAID 6 provides 24TB of raw storage.
 For my case, I will be using RAID 5 to have the maximum amount of storage available for my media.
 This server also has one internal USB A 2.0 connector.
 I will be using an 8GB flash drive to serve as the ESXi boot device.
+The 250GB SSD will be used to house the Windows 10 virtual machines for Plex and Plex Media Tools.

 #### PCI Expansion
 This server has 1 x PCIe x8 and 1 x PCIe x16 slots for expansion.
 I plan to eventually add a quad NIC.